 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of gamma-delta T cell therapies for the treatment of cancer.
 Gamma-delta T cells are naturally occurring immune cells that embody properties of both the innate and adaptive immune systems, and can intrinsically differentiate between healthy and diseased tissue.
 These cells serve as a functional bridge between innate and adaptive immunity to contribute to direct tumor killing as well as immune cell recruitment and activation to drive deeper immune responses.
 The pivotal role of gammadelta T cells in immune function and activation, against diseases such as cancer, underscores their therapeutic potential across a wide range of solid and hematologic malignancies.
-We develop ex vivoexpanded and activated gamma-delta T cell based upon our deep expertise in gamma-delta T cell biology, proprietary genetic engineering and cell-type specific manufacturing capabilities, which we refer to collectively as our DeltEx platform.
+We develop ex vivoexpanded and activated gamma-delta T cell candidates based upon our deep expertise in gamma-delta T cell biology, proprietary genetic engineering and cell-type specific manufacturing capabilities, which we refer to collectively as our DeltEx platform.
 Our platform employs allogeneic, autologous and genetically modified approaches to develop novel cell therapies, which are designed to effectively identify and eradicate tumor cells.
 We are currently the most clinically advanced gamma-delta T cell company.
 Our lead product candidates are currently in Phase 1 clinical trials: INB-200, for the treatment of newly diagnosed glioblastoma, or GBM, and INB-100, for the treatment of patients with leukemia that are undergoing hematopoietic stem cell transplantation, or HSCT.
-For INB-200, we expect to report topline Phase 1 results by the end of 2021.
+For INB-200, we expect to report initial results from the second cohort in this Phase 1 trial by the end of 2021 and initial Phase 1 results from the third cohort in this Phase 1 trial in 2022.
 For INB-100, we expect to report initial results from the first cohort in our Phase 1 clinical trial in 2022, with topline results for all cohorts in 2023.
 In addition, our DeltEx platform has yielded a broad portfolio of preclinical programs, including INB-400 and INB-300, focused on addressing other solid tumor types.
+We expect to file three INDs for our pipeline product candidates in the first half of 2022 and in 2023.

 Chemotherapy, a mainstay of solid tumor treatment, can deplete and damage immune cells, limiting their ability to seek and kill tumors.
 Despite these limitations, chemotherapy continues to be used in standard-of-care regimens because of its ability to directly kill tumors.
 However, residual tumor cells, which are chemotherapy resistant, often remain and lead to disease recurrence.
-This is further compounded by the lymphodepleting properties of chemotherapy, which can severely reduce the number of immune cells, such as gamma-delta T cells, that can seek out and kill the residual tumors cells.
+This is further compounded by the lymphodepleting properties of chemotherapy, which can severely reduce the number of immune cells, such as gamma-delta T cells, that can seek out and kill the residual tumor cells.
 We have leveraged our proprietary genetic modifications of gamma-delta T cells to protect the cells from chemotherapy-induced damage, potentially allowing for their concurrent delivery with chemotherapy.
-This could potentially enable our product candidates to recognize and kill residual tumor cells, including chemotherapy resistant cells, at the time when the tumor is experiencing maximum chemotherapy-induced stress and vulnerability.
+This could potentially enable our product candidates to recognize and kill residual tumor cells, including chemotherapy resistant cells, by attacking at the time when the tumor is experiencing maximum chemotherapy-induced stress and vulnerability.
 We have termed this approach as our "DeltEx drug resistant immunotherapy," or DeltEx DRI, and it is the basis for several of our programs, including INB-200.
 We are the first company to advance genetically modified gamma-delta T cells into the clinic.
 In order to develop an off-the-shelf therapy, we are developing a donor-derived, expanded, activated, non-genetically modified gamma-delta T cell therapeutic candidate for the treatment of leukemia.